cyy963/responsive_website/README.md

 ## Description

-This project, developed as part of a Mission Ready course, demonstrates a responsive website design concept for a hypothetical website.
+This project, developed as part of a Mission Ready course, demonstrates a responsive website design template for a marketing agency whose client is a digital news media company.
 It focuses on utilizing modern front-end techniques to achieve responsiveness and dynamic styling.

 ## Features

 - **Responsive Design:** Leveraged `clamps` and employed `media queries` for adapting layouts across different screen sizes.
-- **Navbar:** Implemented a collapsing navbar that transitions to a hamburger menu on smaller screens.
+- **Navbar:** Implemented a navbar that includes a transforming hamburger menu on smaller screens.

 ## Technologies Used